 "The Beaver Valley Intermediate Unit would like to stress that in order to provide the best service for our customers our priority is scheduled appointments first over walk-ins.
 If we are fully booked with appointments that day you have the option to wait for a spot that might become available or return another day with a scheduled appointment.
 If you have questions about scheduling appointments please contact IdentoGo at 855-845-7434."

-Fee: $23.85; All applicants will now receive an unofficial copy of their report.
-Fee is payable to IDEMIA.
+Fee: $23.85 (Employment) and $22.60 (Volunteers); All applicants will receive an unofficial copy of their report.
+Fee (Money Order or Cashier's Check) is payable to IDEMIA.